sjoblomj/remote-comparer-maven-plugin/Readme.md

 * `timeoutMs` _optional_: Timeout in milliseconds for fetching the remote file.
 A timeout of 0 is interpreted as infinite timeout.
 Default: `10000`
 * `failOnFileDifference` _optional_: If set to true, the build will fail if the files differ (or if errors arise when checking if they are different).
 If set to false (default), the build will NOT fail but simply produce a warning.
 Default: `false`
 * `failOnFilesNotFound` _optional_: If set to true, the build will fail if the local file can't be found or the remote file can't be downloaded.
 If set to false (default), the build will NOT fail but simply produce a warning.
 Default: `false`
-* `smallWarningMessage` _optional_: By default, the warning message given if the local and remote files differ is large.
-Set this to true to instead print warning message that only contain the necessary information..
+* `smallWarningMessage` _optional_: By default, the warning message given if the local and remote files differ is large to attract the users attention.
+Set this to true to instead print a smaller warning message that only contain the necessary information.
 Default: `false`

 ### Maven
 Example of how to compare two local files with remote counterparts.